AP source: QB Josh McCown joins Eagles, ends retirement

-PHILADELPHIA (AP) — A person familiar with the deal tells The Associated Press the Philadelphia Eagles have signed 40-year-old quarterback Josh McCown.
-He is coming out of retirement to join his ninth team and play his 17th season.
+The Philadelphia Eagles signed the 40-year-old quarterback to a one-year deal on Saturday, a person familiar with the deal told The Associated Press.
+He is coming out of retirement to join his 11th team and play his 17th season.

-McGowan provides insurance behind Carson Wentz.
+McGowan provides insurance behind Carson Wentz, who has finished the past two seasons on the sideline because of injuries.
 The Eagles already lost two quarterbacks in the first two preseason games.
 Nate Sudfeld broke his left wrist and is expected to return in September.
 Cody Kessler left Thursday night’s game with a head injury.

 Rookie Clayton Thorson was the only healthy quarterback on the roster behind Wentz before McCown ended his brief retirement.